 The Price of “Aqua Quest Mariner Dry Backpack” varies, so check the latest price at

-This waterproof dry bag is perfect for anyone who is on a tight budget when it comes to kayaking materials but still wants a lightweight dry bag that is high quality.
+This dry bag is perfect for anyone who is on a tight budget when it comes to kayaking materials but still wants a lightweight dry bag that is high quality.
 It comes in a variety of colors and even a camouflage print.

 It’s not always easy to find certain dry bag colors, so I was really excited to find a bright pink color.
 Another great feature is the adjustable shoulder strap.
-I always prefer should straps on a dry bag because it’s much easier for me to carry them that way.
+I always prefer compression straps on a dry bag because it’s much easier for me to carry them that way.

 This one also comes with a handle for carrying as well.
 The 20L and 30L sizes come with double detachable straps that function like backpack straps.
 The 40L option comes with non-detachable double-padded shoulder straps.